 Research and analysis of currently used and designed models of e-learning systems architectures are limited.
-The article presents only selected at random e-learning architectures described in the registered documents in the databases.
-Despite these limitations, it can be seen that the architecture of e-learning systems is designed using new technologies, agile Information System, Cloud Computing, Extendable Open Source, ontology based content organization, competency ontology, Service Oriented Architecture (SOA), semantic web architecture.
+The article presents only selected at random e-learning system architectures described in the registered documents selected in the databases.
+Despite these limitations, it can be seen that the architecture designed using new technologies, of e-learning systems is such as: agile Information System, Cloud Computing, Extendable Open Source, ontology based content organization, competency ontology, Service Oriented Architecture (SOA), semantic web architecture.
 In addition, some of these systems use (in assumptions/theory or in practice) elements of AI.
 These elements are concept maps, deep learning, intelligent agents, knowledge management, machine learning method, ontologies.
 Detailed comments on the advantages and disadvantages of these architectures and a list of AI components used are presented in Table 1.